asok/autochthon/README.md

 # Autochthon

-A simple Sinatra app for managing translations.
+A simple Sinatra app for managing translations stored in YAML files, database or Redis.

+Look at this as [localeapp](https://www.localeapp.com/) hosted in your application.

 ## Installation